Uber Technologies Inc. (UBER) Reveals an Earnings Mystery

-Uber Technologies Inc. (NYSE:UBER) went up by 7.38% from its latest closing price compared to the recent 1-year high of $45.38.
-The company’s stock price has collected 38.41% of gains in the last five trading sessions.
-Barron’s reported 9 hours ago that SoftBank Discloses $20 Billion Tech-Stock Bet, Big Gains for Vision Fund
+Uber Technologies Inc. (NYSE:UBER) went up by 0.37% from its latest closing price compared to the recent 1-year high of $49.62.
+The company’s stock price has collected 10.58% of gains in the last five trading sessions.
+MarketWatch.com reported 6 hours ago that Uber Technologies Inc. stock rises Thursday, outperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.